IChowdhury01/Quantum-NLP-Circuit-Visualizer-and-Text-Classifier/README.md

 # Using Quantum NLP for Intelligent Understanding of Sentences

+Abhijit Alur, Ivan Chowdhury, Anthony Escalante

 ## Background

-In this project, we use the quantum NLP library **Lambeq** to process sentences into quantum circuits, which can then be trained on a quantum computer for syntax-based understanding and specific NLP tasks (such as classification).
+In this project, we use the quantum NLP library **Lambeq** to transform sentences into quantum circuits and visualize them.
+These quantum circuits can be used by a quantum computer to train a model for NLP tasks at exponentially high speeds.

-Model recorded **92.86% accuracy** after 200 epochs.
+Using this technique, we also trained a fully syntax-based classifier that can understand the ordering of words within a sentence, using the DisCoCat model.
+Our classifier recorded **92.86% accuracy** after 200 epochs.

 ![Results](docs/screenshots/QuantumTrainingResults.PNG)